commercialhaskell/stack/README.md

 from any package directory. `stack` leverages the `Cabal` library and supports all of your existing projects with `.cabal` files.
-It will automatically inspect your project and find a suitable LTS Haskell or Stackage Nightly snapshot to build against, if available.
+It will automatically inspect your project and find a suitable LTS Haskell or Stackage Nightly snapshot to build against, if available (see "snapshot auto-detection" below).
 Some commonly used commands:

 * `stack build` will create a stack.yaml file if necessary (see below), install necessary package dependencies to a shared location, and build your package